By Gabriel Andre – Art in Tanzania internship

 Tanzania is mainly composed of two religions: Christianity and Islam.

 Both religions live in perfect harmony thanks to Tanzania’s first president, Julius Nyerere.
 Each religion is respectful to the other beliefs.
-The island of Zanzibar is mainly composed of Muslims, representing 96% of its population.
+The island of Zanzibar is predominantly composed of Muslims, accounting for 96% of its population.

 Demographic development

 On October 24th, 2020, Tanzania’s population was estimated at 59 million, whereas on July 1st, 2015, it was at 52 million.
-Due to high birth rates in the country, on March 18th, 2021, the total population approached t0 61,006,138, representing 0.77 % of the world population.
-In 6 years, Tanzania’s population has seen an increase of 8 million people whereas during the same period, the French population has an increase of less than 1 million.
+Due to high birth rates in the country, on March 18, 2021, the total population approached 61,006,138, representing 0.77% of the world population.
+In 6 years, Tanzania’s population has increased by 8 million people, whereas the French population has increased by less than 1 million during the same period.
 Around 37% of the Tanzania’s population is urban.

-Also, 44% of the population comprises people under the age of 15, 52 % between 15 and 64 and 3.1 % is above 64 years old.
-Tanzania is built through various cultures and traditions, and the country is divided into 120 ethnicities, with Sukuma being the largest one, representing 16% of the total population.
-Despite aid and grants from the IMF, Tanzania still depends on foreign countries due to its serious debt.
-It has an external debt of about USD 7.9 billion; debt servicing constitutes about 40% of government expenditures.
-To repay this debt, the country is forced to qualify for loans from other countries.
-Adelaide Mkwawa, ICT and Communications Officer at Climate Action Network Tanzania are preoccupied with Tanzanian debt: “A lot of aid is coming from other countries such as Switzerland, USA, China, but it’s more to have a position in the country than to help.
-Tanzanians are dependent on every domain on foreign aids”.
+Additionally, 44% of the population consists of people under the age of 15, 52% are between 15 and 64, and 3.1% are above 64 years old.
+Tanzania is comprised of diverse cultures and traditions, and the country is home to 120 ethnicities, with the Sukuma being the largest, representing 16% of the total population.
+Despite receiving aid and grants from the IMF, Tanzania still relies on foreign countries due to its substantial debt.
+It has an external debt of approximately USD 7.9 billion; debt servicing accounts for about 40% of government expenditures.
+To repay this debt, the country is compelled to seek loans from other countries.
+Adelaide Mkwawa, ICT and Communications Officer at Climate Action Network Tanzania, are preoccupied with Tanzanian debt: “A lot of aid is coming from other countries such as Switzerland, USA, China, but it’s more to have a position in the country than to help.
+Tanzanians are heavily dependent on foreign aid in every domain.

 One of the main concerns in Tanzania is the eradication of poverty.
-According to the World Bank data, in 2017, 49.4 % of Tanzania’s population lived under 1.90$ per day (the price per day in 2011), almost half of the population.
-The absence of resources to conduct surveys engenders difficulties for the World Bank to grasp data updates.
-This same year, the World Bank announced that 76.8 % of Tanzanians were under the 3.20 $ a day poverty headcount ratio (PPP in 2011) and 91.80 % under the 5.50 $ one’s.
-In comparison, France’s 5.50$ poverty headcount ratio in 2017 was under 0.1%.
+According to World Bank data, in 2017, 49.4% of Tanzania’s population lived on less than $1.90 per day (the poverty line in 2011), almost half of the population.
+The lack of resources to conduct surveys hinders the World Bank’s ability to obtain up-to-date data.
+This same year, the World Bank announced that 76.8% of Tanzanians were under the $ 3.20 a day poverty headcount ratio (PPP in 2011) and 91.8% under the $ 5.50 threshold.
+In comparison, France’s poverty headcount ratio of 5.50% in 2017 was under 0.1%.

-The development of trade in Tanzania has played a key role in eradicating poverty in the country since the private sector controls the growth of the national economy.
-Major imports include capital goods, intermediate goods, and consumer goods with trading partners such as the USA, China, Norway, UK, Finland, Kenya and Zambia.
-Trade has attracted foreign investors due to its proof of the availability of political stability and natural gas discoveries.
-On the other hand, Tanzania is becoming more dependent on those countries’ financial investments.
+The development of trade in Tanzania has played a crucial role in reducing poverty in the country, as the private sector drives the growth of the national economy.
+Major imports include capital goods, intermediate goods, and consumer goods, with trading partners such as the USA, China, Norway, the UK, Finland, Kenya, and Zambia.
+Trade has attracted foreign investors due to its proof of political stability and natural gas discoveries.
+On the other hand, Tanzania is becoming increasingly dependent on the financial investments of those countries.

 Environmental politics in Tanzania

-Non-banking financial Institutions and non-governmental organizations play a key role in the deployment of free education to citizens, especially women in rural areas, to make them aware of what is happening in the economy and the environmental issues.
-The Tanzanian government has established environmental sections in all its ministers, and a key result of this is the integration of environmental problems into the medium-term expenditure framework (MTEF) budgeting.
-This money should help NGOs working for the climate to play a significant role.
+Non-banking financial Institutions and non-governmental organisations play a key role in providing free education to citizens, especially women in rural areas, to raise their awareness about economic developments and environmental issues.
+The Tanzanian government has established environmental sections within all its ministries, and a key result of this is the integration of environmental problems into the medium-term expenditure framework (MTEF) budgeting.
+This funding should enable NGOs working on climate issues to play a significant role.
 Nevertheless, Adelaide Mkwawa never saw those government funds when she was at the United National Appeal Tribunal (UNAT) or the Climate Action Network (CAN) where she works.
-The same conclusion for Hadija, Team leader at Art in Tanzania, a non-governmental organization that promotes volunteer and intern projects in climate change, education, social work, medical and health practices, social media, arts and music, sports, HIV/AIDS awareness.
+The same conclusion for Hadija, Team leader at Art in Tanzania, a non-governmental organization that promotes volunteer and intern projects in climate change, education, social work, medical and health practices, social media, arts and music, sports, and HIV/AIDS awareness.
 “From my experience, I’ve never heard of any funds from the government for Art in Tanzania that can help with environmental projects.
-Maybe the government planned to fund NGOs, but the fund hasn’t reached Art in Tanzania yet.
+Perhaps the government planned to fund NGOs, but the funds haven’t reached Art in Tanzania yet.
 I hope that if there are some funds for NGOs, then Art in Tanzania will be among those NGOs to be considered”, Hadija said.

-The biggest problem regarding environmental policies is the lack of information and communication.
+The primary issue with environmental policies is the lack of information and communication.
 The government doesn’t provide any information about the strategies or any concrete actions that have been put in place.
 Most of my research has guided me to environmental information provided by other countries or institutions (U.S Agency for International Development, United Nations Environment Program, Netherlands government, etc.) or from the last government environment data update in 2013.
 For more recent information, it’s necessary to talk directly with government employees, but as you can imagine, it’s even more complex than seeing a cheetah on a safari.
-According to Adelaide Mkwawa, even the Parliamentarian Assembly for Implementation of Sustainable Development Goals (Parliaments Assembly) has given information and strategies on how to implement the SDG in the government budget.
+According to Adelaide Mkwawa, even the Parliamentary Assembly for the Implementation of Sustainable Development Goals (Parliamentary Assembly) has provided information and strategies on how to implement the SDGs in the government budget.
 That’s where the UNAT’s help comes to a limit.
 After this, the government takes responsibility for the project.
 “That’s why there is a lack of information and monitoring.
-Really hard to find the progress because the government hides a lot of info,” said Adelaide.
+Hard to find the progress because the government hides a lot of info,” said Adelaide.

 Corruption

 The African Union estimates that corruption around Africa represents $50 billion in yearly losses.
-Lots of changes have been made in all African countries to eradicate corruption.
+Significant changes have been implemented in all African countries to combat corruption.
 Legislation has been drafted, and anti-corruption authorities have been formed.
 However, on the ground, approximately everywhere, especially in Tanzania, nothing seems to have changed.
 Corruption is a noneconomic factor which creates a gap among the Tanzanian people.
-Since 1968, with the creation of the Anti-corruption commissions in Africa (Bertelsmann Foundation 2014), Tanzania has tried to combat corruption.
+Since 1968, with the establishment of the Anti-Corruption Commission in Tanzania (Bertelsmann Foundation, 2014), the country has attempted to combat corruption.
 Most of Tanzania’s presidents ‘ mandates focused on the fight against corruption.
-In 1995, President Benjamin Mkapa declared “war” on corruption and organized the Presidential Commission against Corruption to assess the state for corruption and highlight some recommendations.
+In 1995, President Benjamin Mkapa declared “war” on corruption and established the Presidential Commission against Corruption to assess the state of corruption and provide recommendations.
 This led to adopting the National Anti-Corruption Strategy and Action Plan (NASCAP) in 1999 and to implementing a revised NASCAP by the new president, Jakaya Kikwete, in 2005.
 At the end of 2014, a new report was made with a new anti-corruption strategy.
-All that information proves that, at the end of 2015, corruption had risen compared to 2005 and was less transparent than ever.
+All that information suggests that, by the end of 2015, corruption had increased compared to 2005 and was less transparent than ever.
 Despite the government’s efforts, Tanzania suffers badly from rampant corruption.
 Good governance is essential for reducing poverty and controlling corruption in the country.
-Tanzania faces grand and petty corruption due to weak government laws in different agencies.
-Most foreign investors have stated that corruption in areas like taxation, customs service, and procurement creates a difficult environment for them to do business in the country due to the high demand for bribery.
+Tanzania faces both grand and petty corruption due to weak laws in various government agencies.
+Most foreign investors have stated that corruption in areas such as taxation, customs services, and procurement creates a challenging environment for them to do business in the country due to the high demand for bribes.

-The diagram above shows us the corruption rate level from low (=1) to high (=6).
+The diagram above illustrates the corruption rate level, ranging from low (1) to high (6).
 Tanzania is one of the countries with the highest rate of corruption.
-The USA and France are not even listed in the World Bank dataset because their respectful rate is under 1.
-Cape Verde and Bhutan are the two countries that faced the highest corruption rate, 4.5.
+The USA and France are not even listed in the World Bank dataset because their respective rates are under 1.
+Cape Verde and Bhutan are the two countries with the highest corruption rates, at 4.5.

-New president Magafuli, like his predecessors, has made the fight against corruption a point of honour of his mandates.
+New President Magafuli, like his predecessors, has made the fight against corruption a point of honour in his mandate.
 Nicknamed “the Bulldozer” because of their leadership style, he earned himself credibility for his fight against corruption.
-He rebuilt lost trust with foreigners donors and with his population by firing public officials that were incompetent and corrupt.
-In November and December 2016, six senior officials in the Tanzania Revenue Authority were fired and pushed away.
+He rebuilt lost trust with foreign donors and with his population by firing public officials who were incompetent and corrupt.
+In November and December 2016, six senior officials at the Tanzania Revenue Authority were dismissed.

-Unfortunately, President Magafuli was fighting alone in this battle against top officials, influential leaders, and powerful wealthy people.
-Despite the efforts and the hope Magafuli was bringing to the Tanzanian people, corruption is still one of the main problems in Tanzania.
-As a personal example, I was able to see and experience this drama of corruption through my trip by car between the city of Arusha and the city of Moshi.
+Unfortunately, President Magafuli was fighting alone in this battle against top officials, influential leaders, and wealthy individuals of great power.
+Despite the efforts and hope Magafuli brought to the Tanzanian people, corruption remains one of the main problems in Tanzania.
+As a personal example, I was able to witness and experience the drama of corruption firsthand during my car trip between the cities of Arusha and Moshi.
 In only 3 hours, we were stopped no less than 9 times without any reason, and we had to pay between 1000 and 4000 schillings each time.
 This represents between 50 cents and 2 euros.
 Sometimes the bill is more expensive, sometimes they let you pass, it’s random.
-Corruption is a disaster, with 91.8 % of the population living on less than 5.5 USD per day and 48.9% under 1.9 USD.
+Corruption is a disaster, with 91.8% of the population living on less than $5.50 per day and 48.9% on less than $1.90.

-Unfortunately, President Magafuli passed away on this Wednesday, 17 March 2021, at 61 years old.
-For instance, Vice President Samia Suhulu Hassan was sworn in as president and became the first female president of an East African country.
-Because of Magafuli’s 21 days of mourning, President Hassan has not yet exposed her strategy to avoid Tanzania’s corruption.
+Unfortunately, President Magafuli passed away on Wednesday, 17 March 2021, at the age of 61.
+For instance, Vice President Samia Suhulu Hassan was sworn in as president, becoming the first female president of an East African country.
+Due to Magafuli’s 21 days of mourning, President Hassan has not yet revealed her strategy to combat Tanzania’s corruption.

 Sectors Promoting Economic Development of Tanzania